 Locality - Kwandbele, South Africa

-This white spirit quartz cluster has excellent crystalline formation with nine distinct, sharply terminated points protruding from the matrix, surrounded by many smaller points clustered throughout the specimen.
-It is a snowy white colour throughout and has a frosty, druzy sparkle across the entire piece, creating a beautiful effect when turned in good lighting.
+This white spirit quartz cluster has excellent composition with around a dozen termination points sprouting from the matrix in tightly clustered formations, one of which is particularly sizeable in comparison to the smaller crystals surrounding it.
+It is a snowy white colour throughout and has a frosty, druzy sparkle across the entire specimen, creating a beautiful effect when turned in good lighting.

 About Spirit Quartz

 Spirit quartz - also known as 'fairy', 'cactus' and 'pineapple' quartz - is formed when a large quartz crystal is encrusted by a secondary overgrowth of smaller crystals, creating a beautiful sparkling druzy appearance, though the tips of the original larger crystal can usually be seen as they often remain uncovered.
 It is a very unique crystal formation that occurs exclusively in South Africa.
 Varieties include white, smoky, golden limonite or 'citrine', iridescent 'solar' and amethyst spirit quartz.